 PREVENT HOUSE FIRES - Install and use only in accordance with the manufacturer's installation and operating instructions.
 Contact your local building or fire officials about restrictions and installation inspection in your area.
-Refer to local building codes and manufacturer's instructions for precautions required for passing a climmey through a combustible wall or celling.
-Do not run a chimmey connect through a combustible wall or celling.
-Do not connect through a combustible wall or celling.
-Do not connect through a combustible wall or fire officials.
-This wood heater needs period another building or fire officials.
+Refer to local building codes and manufacturer's instructions for precautions required for passing a chimney through a combustible wall or ceiling.
+Do not run a chimney connector through a combustible wall or ceiling.
+Do not connect this unit to a chimney flue serving another appliance.
+Clearances may be reduced by methods specified in NFPA 211, listed wall shields, pipe shields, or other means approved by local building or fire officials.
 This wood heater needs periodic inspection and repair for proper operation.
 Consult owner's manual for further information.
-It is against federal regulations to operate this amanner inconsistent with operating instructions in the owner's
+It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in the owner's manual.
+Refer to the Intertek Directory of Building Products (https://bpdirectory.intertek.com) for detailed information.